OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Position: 9th place (unchanged)

-Change: The name was modified to emphasize the importance of the alerting functionality necessary to induce appropriate action on relevant logging events.
+Change: The name was updated to emphasize the importance of the alerting functionality necessary to trigger appropriate action on relevant security events — logging without alerting is insufficient.

 Examples of problems: